 Many people believe that drug users are somehow more creative and expressive types of individuals.
-Creativity can be enhanced while on some types of drugs, the opposite occurs when a drug addict is trying to get clean.
+Creativity can be enhanced while on certain kinds of drugs, the opposite occurs when a drug addict is trying to get clean.
 The ups and downs consistent with drug use can limit self-expression and lead to multiple personal and relationship problems.
-That is why when a drug addict is in recovery that self-expression therapy becomes an important tool for recovering what has happened to the brain due to drug use.
+That is why when a drug addict is in recovery that self-expression therapy becomes a valuable tool for recovering what has happened to the brain due to drug use.

 How is Self-Expression Related to Addiction?

 Self-expression is the ability to express one’s thoughts, feelings, and desires and then communicate these things in a healthy and useful way.
 Consequently, when someone has limited self-expression, it can take the form of the following:

 - Obsessive/Compulsive disorder

 If somebody can not express themselves and they bottle up their feelings, then it takes a toll on the mind and the body.

 When someone experiences the feelings or actions listed above, they will self-medicate with drugs and alcohol.
 When they are in an altered state, they are avoiding painful emotions and anxiety.
 They numb themselves to problems instead of dealing with them, and they create artificial emotional responses to situations instead of authentically dealing with situations.
 Self-expression therapy is an excellent tool to use in this scenario.
 Here are some of the self-expression therapies available:

 Music therapy is one of the most influential forms of self-expression therapies because most people love music.
 Just like drugs create a euphoric feeling, so can music when immersed in composing, playing instruments, or singing.
 Most people can relate to some form of music, and music therapy can be instrumental in helping people find their identity outside of drug use.
 Composing, performing, or even just listening to music sparks the creative process.
 Music can open up the expressive part of the brain and help someone in recovery become more emphatic.